Arthur, King of Time and Space Arthur, King of Time and Space

 What's in the future for Arthur, King of Time and Space?

-I intend to tell the story of King Arthur in real time in daily panel gags over twenty-five years, less as a novel than as a journal, as if it were Arthur drawing one of those cartoonist-and-his-pals webcomics.
-It's going to get more "adult-oriented" as it goes along, I do know that, and so do you if you know the legend.
+I originally intended to tell the story of King Arthur in real time in daily panel gags over twenty-five years, less as a novel than as a journal, as if it were Arthur drawing one of those cartoonist-and-his-pals webcomics.
+Because of the sabbaticals/hiatuses and their attendant timeskips the projected lifespan of the story is now thirteen years.
+It's gotten more "adult-oriented" as it goes along, as you knew it would if you also knew the legend.
 But not graphically so, as I don't need some parents' watch organization suing me because a fourth grader found graphic cartoon sex on my site while researching King Arthur for class.
-There's been some blood and language though.
+Starz Network had more to worry about on that score than I do.
+AKOTAS's has had some blood and language though.

 Will you draw your female characters naked for me?